MicrosoftDocs/win32/desktop-src/properties/props-system-gps-destdistanceref.md

 ---
-Description: Indicates the unit used to express the distance to the destination (for example, kilometers, miles, knots). ms.assetid: 2251b8ae-635f-450d-a037-a7f893c1f3d9
+description: Indicates the unit used to express the distance to the destination (for example, kilometers, miles, knots). ms.assetid: 2251b8ae-635f-450d-a037-a7f893c1f3d9
 title: System.GPS.DestDistanceRef
 ms.topic: article